leassis91/leassis91/README.md

 - 👀 I’m interested in becoming a Data Scientist.
 - 🌱 I’m currently learning Python, ML next.
 - 💞️ I’m looking to collaborate on ? don't know yet.
-- 📫 How to reach me: discord: lepitt#3598
+- 📫 How to reach me:
+    * discord: lepitt#3598
+    * twitter: @leassis91
+    * email: leassis.destefani@gmail.com

 <!---
 leassis91/leassis91 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.